 Same as number 2, except the medical visit is with an ophthalmologist or specialist.
 They take responsibility for monitoring/managing any medical diagnosis and within six months of seeing them we can do the routine portion of the exam.
 Tell them your eye doctor will do the refraction!

-You’re “just” eye doctors you cannot be billing medical insurance!
+Q: You’re “just” eye doctors, how can you be billing medical insurance?

-3. 92250 ($39-$85) This procedure is billed when taking photos of the back of the eye.
-These photos can give an accurate assessment of changes over time to your ocular health, including your optic nerve and blood.
+This procedure is billed when taking photos of the back of the eye.
+These photos can give an accurate assessment of changes over time to your ocular health, including your optic nerve and blood vessel.
 There is a medical photo and a basic photo that the instrument can take.

-5. Other tests can be required or requested by your provider.
+NOTE: Other tests can be required or requested by your provider.
 This will be in conjunction with monitoring certain medical conditions and only first billable to your primary medical insurance.
-Topography, OCT, Visual Fields, and a few other tests are not billable to your vision insurance, 99% of the time.
+Topography, OCT (Optical Coherence Tomography), Visual Fields, and a few other tests are not billable to your vision insurance, 99% of the time.